After your handoff

 Deeper reference

-APP_STORE_GUIDE.md(this same content) andREADME.md(condensed Xcode + signing intro). - Apple: App Store Connect Help · Review Guidelines · Distributing your app for beta testing and releases
+APP_STORE_GUIDE.md(iOS — this page's first half),PLAY_STORE_GUIDE.md(Android — second half), andREADME.md(condensed Xcode / Android Studio + signing intro). - Apple: App Store Connect Help · Review Guidelines · Distributing your app for beta testing and releases

-Rewrite supplies code and handoff artifacts; your team owns Apple accounts, signing, store listing, and compliance.
+Rewrite supplies code and handoff artifacts; your team owns Apple and Google developer accounts, signing, store listings, and compliance.